-- CEO (or equivalent)
+- → CEO/head of business (or equivalent)

 - → KMP (key management personnel)

 - → other executives/general managers

 - senior managers

-- → other managers.
+- other managers.

 IMPORTANT: When allocating employees to an occupational category, use the definition for each category as outlined in Tables 5 and 6 rather than referring to job titles.